kyma-project/community/guidelines/releases-guidelines/02-kyma-release-process.md

             /test pre-rel{RELEASE_VERSION_SHORT}-kyma-gke-upgrade
             ```

 4. If you detect any problems with the release, such as failing tests, wait for the fix that can be either delivered on a PR or cherry-picked to the PR from the `master` branch.
 Prow triggers the jobs again.
-Rerun manual jobs as described in **step 3**.
+Rerun manual jobs as described in .

 5. After all checks pass, merge the PR, using the `rebase and merge` option.